 Step #1 is to frost the cake evenly and smooth the sides and top.
 This is probably the most time intensive part if you want to get it perfect (which, obviously, I do).

-Once I got the top and sides mostly perfect, I popped the whole thing in the fridge overnight and made the ganache the next day.
+Once I got the top and sides mostly perfect, I popped the whole thing in the fridge and made the ganache.

-I made WAY too much ganache.
-I had no idea how much I would need, so I overdid it.
-I ended up having 1 1/4 cups and only used 1/4 cup total.
-Once the ganache was made and cooled, I took out the cold cake and used a teaspoon to drop dollops of ganache along the edges and let it drop down the sides.
-I
+Once the ganache cooled and thickened slightly, I took out the cold cake and used a teaspoon to drop dollops of ganache along the edges and let it drop down the sides.

 I was worried that the ganache would harden quickly on the cold cake, but I had plenty of time to work with it.
 Once the drips were good, I poured a bit of ganache on the top to fill that in, and smoothed it with a small offset spatula.

 This Chocolate Mocha Cake is insanely good.
 Like, ridiculous.
-It is my all time favourite cake!
+It is my all-time favorite cake!

 Notes & tips for this Chocolate Mocha Cake